Doctoral scholarship opportunities

 - inclusion and belonging in a digital world

-Throughout this research we use cross-cutting approaches, including innovative methodological and theoretical approaches and knowledge transition.
-Our team of leading higher education researchers includes Alfred Deakin Professor David Boud, Professor Phillip Dawson, Professor Margaret Bearman, Associate Professor Rola Ajjawi, Dr Joanna Tai and Dr Trina Jorre de St Jorre.
-We collaborate with Deakin faculties and divisions, along with a range of industry partners and international collaborators.
+Throughout this research, we use cross-cutting approaches, including innovative methodological and theoretical approaches and knowledge transition.
+Our team of leading higher education researchers includes Alfred Deakin Professor David Boud, Professor Phillip Dawson, Professor Margaret Bearman, Associate Professor Rola Ajjawi, Dr Joanna Tai and Dr Mollie Dollinger, and we collaborate with Deakin faculties and divisions, along with a range of industry partners and international collaborators.

 Developing evaluative judgement in university courses